 If you elect for an in-person application, the process is broadly similar.
 You’ll need to ensure that you have your validation certificate (Certificado de Admissibilidade), NIF, and scans of your passport and residence permit as well as your application form.

-Then you’ll need to locate the appropriate Commercial Registry Office, which is based on your business address.
+Then, you’ll need to locate the appropriate Commercial Registry Office based on your business address.
 There are offices all around Portugal, so you should check the official list to find the one closest to your business address.
 You can also check the waiting times online.
 When you’re at the front of the queue, you should submit all your documents and pay the fee.

 How to Get a NIF Number in Portugal

-You can apply for a NIF number in Portugal through the following ways:
+You can apply for a NIF number – or tax identification number in Portugal through the following ways:

 Note you need a fiscal representative to obtain your NIF number if you are a non-EU/non-EEA, non-Swiss citizen.